peteanderson80/Matterport3DSimulator/README.md

 We install and run on Ubuntu 16.04 using [Anaconda](https://www.anaconda.com/download/#linux).
 First, make sure you have OpenGL and related libraries installed, e.g.:
 ```
-sudo apt-get install freeglut3 freeglut3-dev libglm-dev libosmesa6 libosmesa6-dev
+sudo apt-get install freeglut3 freeglut3-dev libglm-dev libosmesa6 libosmesa6-dev libglew-dev
 ```

 Then, to recreate our environment use the provided [conda-specs.txt](conda-specs.txt).
+Note that the OpenCV version provided by conda is built without OpenGL support.
+If you wish to display the rendered images on screen, you'll need to use your own OpenCV installation.

 ### Clone Repo